Pyrdacor/SonicArranger/README.md

 #### Changlog

+- 1.10: When converting back to module files (SOAR), the sample names are taken from the instruments which use that sample
 - 1.9: Added possibility to save back to module format, fixed module format loading, add convert to module option in SonicConvert
 - 1.8: Fixed stream reset
 - 1.7: Fixed issue with wrong periods which lead to wrong note output